loosolab/UROPA/docs/uropa-example.md

 **The direction is considered a priority parameter for the annotation, so only if direction is valid, the distance will then be validated, too.**

-The direction/location of peak relative to feature can also be found at the column 'genomic_location' even when 'direction' key is not given.
-This allows for an extra control of results.
+The location of a peak relative to the annotated feature can also be found at the column 'genomic_location' even when 'direction' key is not given.
+This allows for an extra control of results, with or without filtering parameters.

-**Note** : In some cases the 'upstream' direction will be matched with annotation of genomic_location 'overlapStart' , and respectively the 'downstream' direction will contain annotation with the genomic_location 'overlapEnd', because a partial overlap with the feature is allowed when filtering for upstream/downstream peaks to features.
+**Note** : In some cases the 'upstream' direction will be matched with annotation of genomic_location = 'overlapStart' , and respectively the 'downstream' direction will contain annotation with the genomic_location = 'overlapEnd', because a partial overlap with the feature is allowed when filtering for upstream/downstream peaks to features.